ccapndave/flextrine/README.md

 	}

 # Amazing!
-I want to use this in all my RIA Flex projects
+I want to use this in all my Flex RIA projects

-Flextrine is release under the [GPLv3 licence](http://www.gnu.org/licenses/gpl.html).
+Flextrine is released under the [GPLv3 licence](http://www.gnu.org/licenses/gpl.html).
 This means that you are free to use Flextrine in a project free of charge as long as you or your client are happy to make the full source code for that project available.
-If you want to use Flextrine in a commercial closed-source project please contact me through my blog at [http://www.actionscriptdeveloper.co.uk/contact/] to discuss licencing.
+If you want to use Flextrine in a closed-source project please contact me through my blog at [http://www.actionscriptdeveloper.co.uk/contact/] to discuss licencing.